1 - Deploy with Customized Images

 Cluster API Provider Azure (CAPZ)

-Please run the following command in the root directory of the repo.
+After the management cluster is provisioned, please run the following command in the root directory of the repo.

 Customizations are supported by environment variables: